billy-le/billyle.dev/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 ![live look of coolify instance in custom domain](../../../public/images/blog/self-hosting/coolify-domain.png)

-Now login with the credentials you used to register in the initial Coolify setup and you should now be at the Coolify dashboard.
+Now login with the credentials you used to register in the initial Coolify setup, and you should now be at the Coolify dashboard.

 ### Linking your Coolify website to your domain

 From the Coolify dashboard, navigate back to your project configuration dashboard.
-We're going to change the auto-generated domain that Coolify created to use our own domain.
+We're going to change the auto-generated domain that Coolify created to use our domain.

 Type in your domain and then click save.
 After you save, make sure to click "Redeploy" or else this won't work.